Professor Christopher Essex (Chairman)

-Terence Kealey, a medical biochemist, is Vice-Chancellor of the University of Buckingham.
+Terence Kealey, a medical biochemist, was Vice-Chancellor of the University of Buckingham (2001-2014).
 His latest book is entitled Sex, Science and Profits.

 Professor Richard Lindzen

-Richard Lindzen is the Alfred P. Sloan Professor of Meteorology at the Massachusetts Institute of Technology.
+Richard Lindzen is Emeritus Professor of Meteorology at the Massachusetts Institute of Technology.
 He is known for his work on the dynamics of the middle atmosphere, atmospheric tides and ozone photochemistry, and has published more than 200 books and scientific papers.

 Professor Ross McKitrick